Frequently Asked Questions About the HiSET® Exam

 - What is the cost to test takers who choose to take one subtest at a time instead of taking all five subtests at one time?

-The ETS fee for a single subtest (one content area) is $10.
+The ETS fee for a single subtest (one content area) is $10.75 for computer-based tests and $15 for paper-based tests.
 Test takers will receive up to two retests per subtest purchased.
 These retests must be redeemed within 12 months of the initial purchase date.
 States, jurisdictions and test centers may charge additional fees, either for the initial purchase or for retesting.

 - Can I schedule a testing appointment for a test taker who requires accommodations for a disability or health-related need?